johnmee/johnmee.com/pages/how-this-website-works.md

 find explained in the documentation.
 But I hit a big snag which took some time to figure out; mostly because you're running fairly blind&mdash;the only source of cryptic clues as to why it "doesn't work" are found in your systems `/var/log/` log files.
 Additionally the error messages all look the same so it can be tricky to spot when you make a change that actually does something new.
-At the end of that stretch I established that you must:
+At the end of that stretch I established my problem:

 > <i class="fa fa-exclamation-triangle"></i> Pay close attention to file Owners and Permissions!